iamdb/hazel-rs/README.md

 A utility to watch and organize folders inspired by Hazel for MacOS.

 This is very much an alpha version.
+Not everything in this README exists yet.
 No guarantees.

 ## Getting started